-These amazing examples of industrial design all combine aesthetic appeal with creative problem-solving to create something unique.
+These ingenious examples of industrial design all combine aesthetic appeal with creative problem-solving.

 Whether it's a mobile phone, a vacuum cleaner or a chair, the very best examples of industrial design seamlessly blend form and function to make products truly desirable.